nasccped/suckless.alpine.conf/README.md

 Permission Error Issue
 ----------------------

-I don't known if it's an OS problem or a virtual machine problem, but when trying to run a startx on the sheel, I get some **permission denied** issues, even as wheel/super user.
+I don't know if it's an OS problem or a virtual machine problem, but when trying to run a startx on the sheel, I get some **permission denied** issues, even as wheel/super user.
 I was googling _(AI'ing too)_ about this problem and I found the following